dotnet/core/samples/dotnet-svcutil.xmlserializer-instructions.md

     ```
     dotnet new console --name MyWCFClient
     ```
-    Make sure your csproj targets at netcoreapp 2.1 as the following in .csproj.
+    Make sure your csproj targets a netcoreapp 2.1 as the following in .csproj.
 This is done using the following XML element in your .csproj
     ```xml
     <TargetFramework>netcoreapp2.1</TargetFramework>
     ```
-3. Add a package reference for to System.ServiceModel.Http
+3. Add a package reference to System.ServiceModel.Http

    Run command: `dotnet add packages System.ServiceModel.Http -v 4.4.2`